 Fundamental Beliefs

 At it's core MyGeneration Church is an Adventist Community.
-We uphold the 28 fundamental beliefs of the church, not straying from our belief in the Bible as the Word of God and the foundation of our truth.
+We uphold the 28 fundamental beliefs of the church, not straying from our belief in the Bible as the Word of God and the sole authority over our beliefs and lifestyle

 What Does This Look Like?